 The first step to preventing and reversing dry skin, of course, is making sure to stay hydrated by drinking plenty of healthy liquids.
 The following supplements may also help.

 Sea buckthorn berries contain more than 190 biologically active compounds, including vitamins, amino acids, folic acid, tocopherols, flavonoids and an omega 7 fatty acid that provides antioxidant protection, anti-aging and health support.
-Try New Chapter Supercritical Omega 7 or Natura Health Beyond Essential Fats.
+Try New Chapter Supercritical Omega 7.

 Hyaluronic acid (HA) is a naturally occurring component in skin that helps maintain its moisture, but production decreases with age.
 Try supplementing with Hyaluronic Acid from Jarrow Formulas.